arun2dot0/SpringIntegrationSamples/README.md

       }
    ]
 }

 2. Update URL in the integration.xml to the right REST API

 3. Build the Project using the following command

     $ mvn clean install

 Execute
 =========================================
-run App or as String bott projecct
+run App or as String boot project